 I am a writer and filmmaker based in London.
-As well as publishing two books (see the Books section), I write short fiction, as well as journalism on literature, film, art, music, politics, gender, sexuality and football.
-My work has appeared in The Guardian, for whom I documented my gender reassignment in a series entitled A Transgender Journey, as well as London Review of Books, Granta, Sight & Sound, Frieze, New York Times, The Washington Post, TimeOut, New Humanist, Five Dials, New Inquiry, The New Statesman, Berfrois, 3:AM and many other places.
+I have published two books, Rayner Heppenstall: A Critical Study (Dalkey Archive, 2007) and Trans: A Memoir (Verso, 2015); I have also contributed to volumes published by Penguin, Influx Press and others.
+I write short fiction, as well as journalism, essays and criticism on literature, film, art, music, politics, gender, sexuality and football.
+My work has appeared in The Guardian, for whom I documented my gender reassignment in a series entitled A Transgender Journey, as well as London Review of Books, Granta, Sight & Sound, Frieze, Art Review, New York Times, The Washington Post, TimeOut, New Humanist, Five Dials, New Inquiry, The New Statesman, Berfrois, Schirn, Mal, 3:AM and many other places.

 I have made two 16mm films – Approach/Withdraw, co-directed with artist Ker Wallwork (2016), and You Will Be Free (2017).
 I have also directed a documentary entitled Revivification: Art, Activism and Politics in Ukraine (2018), as part of a residency with the Izolyatsia platform for cultural initiatives in Kyiv.
 I co-wrote NADA: Act III with Jasmina Cibic, and acted in Female Human Animal (Josh Appignanesi, 2017) and the Superflux short film Our Friends Electric (2017).

 I also founded and co-hosted Suite (212) on Resonance 104.4fm – a radio programme that looked at the arts in their social, cultural, political and historical contexts, running from 2017 to 2019.
 I recently relaunched the show as a podcast, funded by Patreon subscriptions.